European stocks lose ground after mixed reaction to stimulus plans

 Europe

 Stocks declined as weak spending in China hit European luxury goods makers.
 Watchmaker and jeweller Richemont shed 4.6 per cent to close at 61.38 Swiss francs.
-The company reported that second quarter sales amost halved this year.
+The company reported that second-quarter sales almost halved this year.

 Hennessy brandy and Louis Vuitton luggage owner LVHM dropped almost 1 per cent to €408.15.
 Gucci and Yves Saint Laurent parent Kering retreated 1.28 per cent to €517.